 You can enhance the positive impact you already make on the health and well-being of your clients and people in your community.
-Learn intervention strategies and how to enhance protective factors in vulnerable populations.
+Learn intervention strategies and how to build protective factors in vulnerable populations.

-This 15-credit program is ideal for you if you are a fourth-year nursing student or currently employed in a setting such as health, criminal justice, social services and treatment facilities and seek to build the knowledge and competencies needed to work with clients who have mental health issues.
+This program is ideal for you if you are a fourth-year nursing student or currently employed in a setting such as health, criminal justice, social services and treatment facilities and seek to build the knowledge and competencies needed to work with clients who have mental health issues.

 BC's health care system's capacity for mental health and substance use specialists has increased.
 There is a need—and job opportunities—for skilled professionals who can respond effectively to individuals with mental health problems.
 The Mental Health Practice Certificate program, offered in collaboration with TRU's School of Nursing and grounded in a student-centred approach, responds to this need.

 This five-course certificate program will provide interdisciplinary learners who are working in mental health practice or those interested in this area an opportunity to acquire the knowledge and competencies necessary to work in a variety of mental health settings within facilities, agencies and communities.

 One of the following:

-- Eligible to take a 4000-level course
+- Eligibility to take a 4000-level course

 - A Program Admission Form

-Certificate Requirements (15 credits)
+Certificate requirements (15 credits)

-HLTH 4411, Introduction to Mental Health (3)
+- HLTH 4411, Introduction to Mental Health (3)

-HLTH 4531, Assessment and Intervention Approaches in Concurrent Disorders (3)
+- HLTH 4531, Assessment and Intervention Approaches in Concurrent Disorders (3)

-HLTH 4441, Population Based Mental Health Assessment and Intervention (3)
+- HLTH 4441, Population Based Mental Health Assessment and Intervention (3)

-HLTH 4551, Directed Studies Practicum in Substance Use and Concurrent Disorders (3)
+- HLTH 4551, Directed Studies Practicum in Substance Use and Concurrent Disorders (3)